Generlate/Generlate/README.md

 ### Hi! :grin:

-I'm Austen, a programmer :computer:, who is passionate about architecture :house_with_garden:.
-My interest in machine learning led me to start "[Generlate](https://www.youtube.com/@generlate)", a series of projects exploring generative ai.
+I'm Austen, a programmer :computer: with a passion for architecture :house_with_garden:.
+When I'm not programming, I'm talking about it or architecture on Youtube @"[Generlate](https://www.youtube.com/@generlate)".
 One day, I want to build machine-generated and managed cities!

 ---